eclipse-archived/ceylon-lang.org/blog/2012-10-30-assertions.md

 - `ClassCastException`
 - `IndexOutOfBoundsException`

-The bit problem with these exceptions is that they undermine the static type system.
+The big problem with these exceptions is that they undermine the static type system.

 Sure, all exceptions work around the type system&mdash;that's basically